 Western Harvester Ant (Pogonomyrmex occidentalis)

-Detailing the identifying qualities of the Western Harvester Ant, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Western Harvester Ant.

 Updated: 2/8/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org